rsyncOSX/mydocsy/content/en/docs/_index.md

 {{< alert color="warning" >}}

-From version 2.4.x, the `--delete` parameter is not a default parameter adding new tasks.
-Refer to the *Important* section how to disable the `--delete` parameter for your tasks in current version 2.3.9 of RsyncUI.
-Disable the `--delete` parameter means that rsync will **not** delete any files in the **destination**.
+Since version 2.4.x, the `--delete` parameter is no longer set as a default parameter when adding new tasks.
+Please refer to the *Important* section for instructions on disabling the `--delete` parameter for your tasks in the current version of RsyncUI.
+Disabling the `--delete` parameter will prevent rsync from deleting any files in the **destination** directory.

+If you are new to `rsync`, I strongly recommend reading the *Important* section as a minimum.

 {{< /alert >}}